codeEmpress1/canonicalwebteam.store-base/docs/tutorial/index.rst

 Core tutorial
 -------------

-Follow the core tutorial steps in sequence; they take you on a learning journey through the product.
+Follow the core tutorial steps in sequence; it gives you a walk through the module.

 .. toctree::
    :maxdepth: 1